vectordotdev/vector/CONTRIBUTING.md

 - `SCOPE` - pass a filter to the `cargo test` command to filter out the tests, effectively equivalent to `cargo test -- $SCOPE`.

+- `NAMESPACE` - specifies the k8s namespace to run the tests in.
+Some tests are run in another namespace with this one prepended: `<NAMESPACE>-test-pod`.

 Passing additional commands is done like so: